This post: The healthier pecan pie recipe: gluten-free + no corn syrup.

 In a medium sauce pan, melt the butter, sugar cane, and honey or agave over medium-low heat until butter melts.

-Note: I generally opt for agave nectar over honey, simply because I have gotten some rather strong-tasting results when using honey, especially if it’s local, raw honey.
+Note: I generally opt for agave nectar or maple syrup over honey, simply because I have gotten some rather strong-tasting results when using honey ( especially if it’s local, raw honey).

 Agave nectar yields a mild, pleasant flavor to the pie.